aidancrowther/COMP3004-Scrummy/README.md

 Status:

-   This project is still in intial stages, and currently offers no functionality
+   This project is still in initial stages, and currently offers no functionality

    Currently Supports: